 The attorneys in our firm also represent clients on a contingency fee basis for certain cases.
 See our Contingency Fee Patent Litigation page for additional information.

-By contrast, indirect infringement whether induced or contributor requires knowledge of the patent.
+By contrast, indirect infringement?whether induced or contributory?requires knowledge of the patent.
 Indirect infringement occurs when an individual or company induces or contributes to direct infringement.

 Who Can Sue for Patent Infringement?

 Only a person or entity with sufficient ownership rights to a patent can bring a lawsuit for infringement.
 Often this means the inventor listed on the patent or the assignee of the patent (which may or may not be identified on the face of the patent).